Last updated: May 6, 2026

-Bottom Line: In California, the main public-pay path for assisted living is the Medi-Cal Assisted Living Waiver (ALW).
+Bottom line: In California, the main public-pay path for assisted living is the Medi-Cal ALW.
 It can pay for care services in approved settings, but it usually does not pay room and board.
 That is the biggest gap.
 Most families still need monthly income from SSI/SSP, Social Security, a pension, VA pension, or other private funds to cover the housing part.
 If ALW is not available, the most realistic California backup routes are often PACE, a lower-cost licensed Residential Care Facility for the Elderly (RCFE), or, when care needs are too high, a nursing home paid through Medi-Cal.

 Quick help: fastest realistic starting points

-Fastest public-benefit route: If your parent is in one of California’s 15 ALW counties, already has full-scope Medi-Cal with zero share of cost, and needs nursing-facility-level care, call a local Care Coordination Agency (CCA) now.
+Fastest public-benefit route: If your parent is in one of California’s ALW counties, already has full-scope Medi-Cal with zero share of cost, and needs nursing-facility-level care, call a local CCA list office now.

-Fastest overall route when a move is urgent: Find a safe licensed RCFE through the CDSS Facility Search or the DHCS ALW-approved facility list, and run benefit applications in parallel.
+Fastest overall route when a move is urgent: Find a safe licensed RCFE through the facility search tool or the approved facility list, and run benefit applications in parallel.
 Public benefits are rarely same-day money.

 Biggest gap to solve early: Room and board.
 California’s assisted living help is often about the care portion, not the housing bill.